Welcome to part 2 of the series on How to Hire a Family Photographer.

 Many family photographers, me included, capture a mix of posed and lifestyle images.
-My ratio is ~80% lifestyle, 20% posed for a 45-minute session.
 Every photographer is different, so ask up front about their typical mix.

-Pro tip: If you want a mix of both styles, but a photographer’s portfolio shows only lifestyle images, don’t count them out!
+Pro tip: If you want a mix of both styles, but a photographer’s portfolio shows only lifestyle images, don’t count them out; just ask!
 Most photographers stack their portfolio with images in the style they prefer.
 (There are very few “look at me and smile” images in my portfolio; they’re not the images I find compelling.)

 You can ask to see a sample gallery for a session like the one you’re considering.
 This will give you a very clear idea of what they deliver.
-(Some photographers aren’t comfortable with sharing other clients’ photos in that manner, but you can ask.
+(Some photographers aren’t comfortable with sharing a full gallery, but you can ask.
 Just be kind with your request.)

 You know the kind of photos you want… now how do you find the photographer?

 Welp, lucky you, because I wrote an entire post on just this topic!

 1. Google it